grame-cncm/faustcourse/session2/Lesson 6.md

 ### pattern matching expressions

-Pattern matching is a very powerful mechanism to algorithmically generate Faust expressions.
+Pattern matching is a very powerful mechanism to algorithmically generate Faust circuit.
-Let's say that you want to describe a function to duplicate an expression several times in parallel:
+Let's say that you want to describe a function to duplicate an circuit several times in parallel:

     duplicate(1,x) = x;
     duplicate(n,x) = x, duplicate(n-1,x);